 Even within the context of sport hunting, conservation of the snow leopard can take place.
 The concept is this.
 Sport hunting of animals that are the usual prey of the snow leopard is allowed in restricted and controlled numbers.
 The local villagers and farmers participate in this scheme and receive funding from the sport hunters’ payments.
 This results in the herders and farmers not shooting the snow leopard to protect their livestock as they have an alternative income that serves as compensation for loss of livestock.
 This in turn allows the snow leopard to survive both on wild prey and livestock.
 The presence of the snow leopard also serves to maintain the natural order as it is the top predator.

-However, snow leopard hunting was big business in Mongolia and fully endorsed by the Mongolian government.
+However, the shooting of snow leopards for pleasure was big business in Mongolia and fully endorsed by the Mongolian government.
 In 1986 it proposed sport hunting the snow leopard in the South Gobi.
 The annual quota was five.
 The fee for each leopard killed was $11,200 (USD).
 Other animals were also on the list.
 Mongolia was not a signatory to CITES at the time.
 The snow leopard being so elusive, only one was shot!
 This practice has stopped.
 The Dalai Lama criticised the practice as being against Buddhism and a large percentage of the Mongolian population were Buddhists at the time (src: tibetanliberation.org).

 Snow Leopard Hunting – feeding ecology